About Ben Stucky

 Around 1950, Ed Nelson asked the seemingly innocuous question, “What is the smallest number of colors needed to color the plane so that no two points distance one apart are the same color?”
 It was established quickly and straightforwardly that the answer, which we call the chromatic number of the plane, lies between 4 and 7, inclusive, but the exact answer has proved difficult to come by.
 See Wikipedia for a nice synopsis of this problem.

 This is one of my favorite open problems, and I have written a program to explore how one might raise the lower bound.
 My approach is to immerse a graph of chromatic number 5 (meaning that one needs to use 5 colors to paint the vertices in such a way that no two adjacent vertices have the same color) in the plane, and then use a method called stochastic proximity embedding to treat the edges like springs which are length 1 when balanced.
 One picks a spring at random and moves it towards equilibrium by a small amount.
 After repeating this process several thousand times, we hope that we have made each spring close to length 1.
 This would be strong evidence that the chromatic number of the plane is actually greater than or equal to 5.

 There are several challenges to overcome in order to get this approach to work.
 First, computing the chromatic number of a graph is a computationally hard problem, so getting lots of good graphs to start with is no simple task.
-Here, a method due to Achlioptas for generating large graphs having a prescribed chromatic number with high probability is useful.
+Here, a result due to Achlioptas and Naor which allows us to generate large graphs having a prescribed chromatic number with high probability is useful.
 Second, the graphs I have used do not seem to come close to having edges of length 1 after running them through the program, so one needs to find a clever way to “shake loose” or perturb a graph when it gets tangled.
 Third, simply knowing that all of the springs are close to being balanced does not mean that they are actually balanced, so we must find a way to decide when a graph which looks balanced actually is balanced.